robbieawest/eno/README.md

     ]
 ```

 `runeno.sh -r -p demo` will run the demo.

-I've not yet added functionality for building as a library
+`SDL2.dll` (Windows) / `SDL2.lib` may need to be added to `bin/` (or the location of your binary), these can be obtained from `{odin installation dir}/vendor/sdl2`.

+### Demo

+- When running the demo, the UI will open which may be behind the main window
+- WASD controls are availabile, with cntrl -> down, space -> up, and m -> disable/enable mouse cursor

 ## Features and scope
 A list of features detailing what eno currently implements:

 - Windowing using SDL2 ( `window` package )
-- Archetypal Entity Component System with a powerful query interface where entity component data is stored tighly packed in a cache-efficient manner ( `ecs` package )
+- Archetypal Entity Component System with a powerful query interface where entity component data is stored tighly packed ( `ecs` package )
 - GLTF model/scene loading with PBR material support ( `resource` package -> `gltf.odin` ).
-There is an issue with loading certain models which I haven't gotten around to fixing yet.
+There is an issue with loading certain models which I haven't gotten around to fixing yet
-- Dynamic shader source interface ( `shader` package )
 - Controls using a centralized hook structure ( `control` package )
 - OpenGL renderer backend ( `render` package )
-- PBR workflow supporting normal mapping, all GLTF standard PBR materials, and the KHR_Clearcoat and KHR_Specular extensions.
+- PBR workflow supporting normal mapping, all glTF standard PBR materials, and the KHR_Clearcoat and KHR_Specular extensions
 - Central resource manager with hashing and reference counting to share/store shaders, material permutations, vertex layout permuations etc. ( `resource` package )
-- Liberal render pass interface with a general `render` handler.
+- Liberal render pass interface with a general `render` handler
-- Image based indirect lighting via environment cubemap, precalculated irradiance, prefilter and brdf lut.
+- Image based indirect lighting via environment cubemap, precalculated irradiance, prefilter and brdf lut
+- Dear Imgui integration, with a UI element interface to create UI elements or use those available
+- SSAO + Bent normals for irradiance sampling - still need to include bent cone variance in the normals

+What I'm working on:
-- SSAO
+- SSAO/BN shader improvements
-- Bent normals - WIP, current implemention has issues of lack of small-surface normal detail and typical SSAO artifacts being exacerbated in certain models.
-Addition of sample-variance magnitude for the normals based on the bent cone (Klehm, Oliver et all (2011) Bent Normals and Cones in Screen-space) would help as well

-What I want to do next:
-- Global illumination
+- Cross bilateral filtering for SSAO/BNs
+- More advanced ambient and specular occlusion, looking at the Jimenez GTAO paper, and at relevant visibility bitmask usage (https://doi.org/10.48550/arXiv.2301.11376)
+- UI improvements, maybe elements for visual resource inspection, or a scene hierarchy

 Things I'd like to implement if I have the time:
 - Pre-render geometry processing for tangent approximations with `mikkt`; an unweld -> `mikkt` tangent generation -> weld process
 - Forward+
-- Animation
+- Indirect/global illumination
-- Some better UI elements for scenes/resources that a typical game engine would likely have
-- Order independent transparency

 Far reaching:
 - Vulkan backend
 - MoltenVK for Mac

+## Development and the code

+The demo files provide an idea of how the engine could be interacted with by a programmer, this includes the usage of `before_frame` and `after_frame` function ptrs, configuration of controls, addition of ui elements, etc.

+Game engines are complex layers of abstraction, often sacrificing user(developer) control in the development of internal systems or outwards functionality.
+To balance extensibility, developer control, and simplicity, I've opted to give internal functionality within layered abstractions.
+This means that the developer can choose the layer of abstraction they wish to work with, and that this is supported as defined behaviour by the source.
+Rendering for example has a render pass and pipelining interface which gives direct control of what is rendered in the central `render` procedure, but is heavy to configure.
+As such it has a facade which exposes existing implementations of SSAO, G-Buffer setup etc. The UI also instead of having a set UI like most engines exposes a UI element interface with some obvious UI elements provided.
+Developers have the ability to implement their own UI elements, potentially taking reference from the existing UI elements.

+Most of the engine (at least recent changes) attempts to follow this idea, improving the usability despite the engine being smaller.